Learnings from the Suffrage Movement

 Over one hundred years of women fighting from 1840’s to the 1920’s trying to get the right to vote.
 The more I read, the more I learned, and the more I felt emboldened to figure out how to use my own voice and create change.
 Their actions became a playbook of the do’s and don’ts for women creating change.

-I hope as I share the stories about each piece, it emboldens you.
+I hope, as I share the stories about each piece, it emboldens you.
 It creates a space for you to question how to find your own voice.
-How you can create change in your own community?
-And how most of all, it invites you to use empathy as a tool for creating a better place for our neighbors, our communities, our country and the next generations that come after us.
+It helps give you confidence that your voice matters.
+AND most of all, I hope it invites you to wonder; “What little act could I do today to create change tomorrow?”